 Love conquers all.
 We saw it today.

-www.hunterspointnavalshipyard.com.
+Francisco Da Costa is the director of Environmental Justice Advocacy, www.hunterspointnavalshipyard.com.
 He can be reached at email@example.com or through his website, www.franciscodacosta.com.
 Many more of his photos of the Caravan for Justice are posted at http://www.flickr.com/photos/franciscodacosta/sets/72157614139656796/show/.
 Visit www.caravanforjustice.com for a plethora of videos.